someengineering/fixinventory/resotometrics/README.md

 aws_ec2_instance i-039e06bb2539e5484 t2.micro
 ```

-What we did now was ask Cloudkeeper to go up the graph and find the directly connected resource of kind `instance_type`.
+What we did now was ask resoto to go up the graph and find the directly connected resource of kind `instance_type`.

 An `instance_type` resource looks something like this
 ```